mitali/fmp/README.md

     - Nose (for testing)
     - Youtube-dl (for extracting YouTube videos)

+In order to extract and return audio from video file: ffmpeg -i filename.mp4 filename.mp3

 In order to remove audio from video file, execute following command:

     ffmpeg -i input.flv -an -vcodec copy output.flv